Horse Names For Boys (Geldings and Stallions)

 Cochise - Cochise (which means "firewood" or "hardwood" depending on the source) is a well-known Chiricahua Apache Indian chief famous for defending his homelands against invasion by settlers.
 He is often described as a tall, powerfully built man with a Roman nose and great dignity.
 The television character Joe Cartwright (from the television series "Bonanza," 1959 - 1973) rode a black and white horse named Cochise.

 Cole - This name is of English and French origin, and means "coal black," "charcoal," or "swarthy."
 Cole is a descriptive name for a black horse, or a good name for any horse whose owner wants a short, simple, attractive name.
 Famous people with the first name Cole have included composer/songwriter Cole Porter (1891 - 1964), and the outlaw Cole Younger (1844 - 1916) who was famous for being a member of the James-Younger gang.

 Coley - This is a variation of the name "Cole" and means the same thing: "coal black," "charcoal," or "swarthy."

-Comanche - The only survivor of the Battle of the Little Bighorn in 1876 was a bay horse named Comanche.
+Comanche - The best known survivor of the Battle of the Little Bighorn in 1876 was a bay horse named Comanche.
 He was found two days after the battle, severely wounded.
 He was treated for his wounds and retired from military duty, although he was occasionally led, without a rider, during formal military occasions.
 He lived to be approximately 29 years old, living until 1891.